 near house | MOUNT FUJI ARCHITECTS STUDIO

-The site is located in a dense residential area in Tokyo where inhabitants are allotted only limited lands.
+near house is located in a dense residential area in Tokyo where inhabitants are allotted only limited lands.
 A landowner sold the already limited land to two owners by dividing it.
 Quite small.
 Also, irregular in shape.
-Viewed from above, it looks just like vertically-long flag and pole.
-Perimeter is long for its size, and the walls and the trees of the houses next-door stands very near.
-But they don’t give oppressive feeling.
+Viewed from above, it looks just like a vertically-long flag and pole.
+Perimeter is long for its size, and the walls and the trees of the houses next-door stand very near.
+But they don’t give an oppressive feeling.
 Rather, the closeness –the houses look just like they’re cuddling each other- creates some intimacy.

 The site is small, all right.
 But when you change your point of view, its “nearness” can be constructive advantages.
 We wanted to bring the best out of it.

 Each building has bonded wood (larch) post-and-beam placed at 450mm intervals.
-The narrowness of the interval defines whole scale of architecture.
-Near House is more a furniture or a product than architecture (*2).
+The narrowness of the interval defines the whole scale of architecture. near house is more furniture or a product than architecture (*2).
 It interacts with people so closely.
 And that’s why we have the surfaces of bonded wood, softwood MDF and mortar finely textured like that of peach.
-Such delicate finish can only be possible thanks to the size, which would normally be considered as disadvantage.
+Such a delicate finish can only be possible thanks to the size, which would normally be considered a disadvantage.
 The house doesn’t have so much space.
 But the high-resolution world beyond the compass of architecture creates a sense of depth in different spheres.

 (*1: The areas that allow construction are the “flag” part, and the “grip” part of the “pole” that is originally designed as parking and has some more width than the “pole” itself.)